batial/batial/README.md

 ### Hi there 👋 I'm Sebastian Debesa,

-I'm currently studying for a Bachelor's degree in Information Technology at UTEC University in Uruguay.
+I'm a backend-focused developer currently finishing my Bachelor's degree in Information Technology at UTEC, Uruguay.
+I enjoy building clean and efficient solutions, and I'm actively looking for my first internship or professional experience.

+Outside of coding, I'm into geek culture, drawing and board sports.

 ## My Skills Include